jamesnetherton/homehub-cli/README.md

 #### Using the CLI

 Download one of the [releases](https://github.com/jamesnetherton/homehub-cli/releases) for your operating system.
+Please read the release notes to ensure it's compatible with your Home Hub firmware version.
+Or refer to the [compatibility matrix](matrix.md).

 For *nix and OS X: